 Born in Anspach in modern-day Bavaria circa 1757-1763, John Paul Radelmüller had brown hair, blue eyes, and stood 5’10”.
 He immigrated to England as a young man, serving for sixteen years as a ‘Chamber Hussar’ or personal attendant to one of George III’s brothers, Prince William Henry, Duke of Gloucester.
 Radelmüller travelled around Europe with the duke but left his service in 1798, intending to reunite with his relatives and settle down as farmer in Germany.
 However, the chaos caused by the ongoing French Revolutionary Wars prompted him to return to Britain after a few months.
 Radelmüller re-joined the Royal Household as a porter to Prince Edward, the Duke of Kent and future father of Queen Victoria.
 He accompanied his new master to Halifax, Nova Scotia in 1799, where the duke briefly served as commander-in-chief of British forces in North America.
 Radelmüller subsequently worked as a steward for Sir John Wentworth, Lieutenant-Governor of Nova Scotia.
 But wishing to ‘redire [sic] a little before I die’, the ageing German quit and sought a land grant in Upper Canada, arriving at York (now Toronto) on New Year’s Day 1804.

 Yet events did not go according to plan and his requests for Crown Reserve land in Markham amongst fellow German homesteaders were denied.
 Despite this setback, Radelmüller established a school to teach English to the children of these settlers and also served as an interpreter for the German community in Upper Canada.
-While based in Markham, he penned the German translation of a government-endorsed agricultural tract, Remarks on the culture and preparation of Hemp in Canada (1806).
+While based in Markham, he penned the German translation of an 1806 government-sponsored agricultural tract, Remarks on the culture and preparation of Hemp in Canada (1806).
 This pamphlet was designed to encourage farmers cultivate to cultivate hemp for export to Britain, where it was used to make rope for the Royal Navy.
 Radelmüller was appointed as the first keeper of the lighthouse on Gibraltar Point on 24 July 1809.